bvalientetecbeats/github-lambda-poc/README.md

-# python-app-dev
+# Python lambda deployment with AWS SAM and CircleCI

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+This project contains source code and supporting files for a serverless application that you can be deployed with the SAM and that is automated with CircleCI.

+This project includes the following files and folders:

 - hello_world - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.